WH Defends Biden Sending Millions of Vaccines to Canada and Mexico

 The United States plans to send about 4 million doses of AstraZeneca’s coronavirus vaccine to Mexico and Canada according to a report from Reuters.

-Mexico will receive 2.5 millions vaccine doses and Canada will receive 1.5 million according to the report.
+Mexico will receive 2.5 million vaccine doses and Canada will receive 1.5 million according to the report.

 The U.S. Food and Drug Administration has not yet approved AstraZeneca’s vaccine for emergency use, but it has been green-lighted in other countries.
+AstraZeneca has manufactured millions of doses in the United States.

 Several countries in Europe, including France, Germany, and Italy, suspended the distribution of the vaccine after concerns it caused blood clots.